Alumni at Work

 Be patient, and be accountable.
 Advancement in the oil and gas industry comes in spurts, and right now the industry is in a down turn.
 However, it will not last forever, and once things begin to pick up, there will be a lot of opportunity for growth.
 MMA students headed for oil and gas will likely need to take an entry level position, where the industry generally watches to see how they will do.
 Like anything worth having, you will have to earn your way up the ranks by proving to your supervisors that you are good at your job.
 Being accountable for yourself and displaying a high level of integrity will serve you well as you continue to perpetuate MMA’s reputation of not being afraid to get dirty while taking on the tough jobs.

 Also, give back.
-Take account of the opportunities you have had, and do what you can to make our nation, your community and MMA better through your personal support and involvement.
+Take account of the opportunities you have had, and do what you can to make our nation, your community, and MMA better through your personal support and involvement.
 Seek to help out our newest MMA alumni the same way I am sure someone looked out for you.
-Help to perpetuate MMA’s reputation as the “Maine Mafia”, as we look out for our own.

 How did the MMA experience prepare you for both your prior positions and your current career focus?